The Science of Influence: Why Some Voices Naturally Rise (And Why That's Good for Your Business)

 What This Means for Modern Leaders

-This research offers a profound, evidence-based lens through which to view your organisation.
+This research offers a practical way to understand how influence actually works inside your organisation.

 1. Hierarchies of influence are natural and inevitable.